Regular Families of Kernels for Nonlinear Approximation: Abstract

 \section{Abstract}

 This article studies sufficient conditions on families of approximating kernels which provide $N$--term approximation errors from an associated nonlinear approximation space which match the best known orders of $N$--term wavelet expansion.
-These conditions provide a framework which encompasses some notable approximation kernels including splines, so-called cardinal functions, and many radial basis functions such as the Gaussians and general multiquadrics.
-Examples of such kernels are given to justify the criteria, and some computational experiments are done to demonstrate the theoretical results.
-Additionally, the techniques involved allow for some new results on $N$--term interpolation of Sobolev functions via radial basis functions.
+These conditions provide a framework which encompasses some notable approximation kernels including splines, cardinal functions, and many radial basis functions such as the Gaussians and general multiquadrics.
+Examples of such kernels are given to justify the criteria.
+Additionally, the techniques involved allow for some new results on $N$--term Greedy interpolation of Sobolev functions via radial basis functions.

 \allowdisplaybreaks